 If you’ve read this far, you’re at least inspired and hopeful that you can pivot later in your life if you find yourself at a crossroads in your career.
 The end of one experience usually signifies the beginning of something new.
 You get to decide on what that looks like.

-A new role in a new industry?
+in a new industry?

 An opportunity to create a role for yourself and take on an advisory position?

 I’m curious if you or someone you know has experienced ageism, how has it impacted your career?